district0x/district-proposals/README.md

 4. Press `Access`
 5. Select function -> `vote`
 6. In the `Candidate` field put the number of your selection, which is shown as the `ID:` on the voting interface
-7. Send the transaction. **No Ether or DNT is required to send**.
-The recommended gas limit is 100000
+7. Send the transaction. **No DNT is required to send**, but please ensure you have a very small amount of ETH (<0.001) to cover for the gas fee.
+The recommended gas limit is 100000.